Information about how to apply for DBS checks.

 We are changing the process for undertaking DBS and Identity Verification (IDV) checks from 1 July 2021.

 From this date, you will no longer be required to attend a virtual or face-to-face IDV checks at a CIW office during your working hours.
 You will be able to use the IDV service provided at a local Post Office.
-There is a small administration charge of £12 for this service, payable by the applicant (only once all the correct documentation has been provided).
+There is a small administration charge for this service, payable by the applicant (only once all the correct documentation has been provided).

 The post office solution provides: